 Artificial Intelligence (AI) & Technology Management

-This specialization blends business, technology and people-centred skills to prepare you for the future of work.
-If you have an entrepreneurial spirit and an interest in technology, this specialization will give you the tools to build a meaningful career.
+This specialization combines business, technology and people-focused skills to help prepare you for the future of work.
+If you’re interested in technology and have an entrepreneurial mindset, you’ll gain tools to build a meaningful career.

-Whether you are interested in launching a tech-based venture or in solving modern business problems, you will learn how to use AI tools to lead in an ever-evolving digital world.
+Whether you want to start a tech-based business or solve today’s business challenges, you’ll learn how to use AI tools to lead in a changing digital world.

 Hands-on learning